falkr/ttm4115/pages/unit-3-stm/teamwork-2.md

 # Getting Started: Bus Stop

 You should build the state machine for a bus stop signal light.
 It is intended for bus stops where busses only halt when there are passengers, and which are located so that it is difficult for a bus driver to see passengers when they approach.
 It may also be that they need to get off a larger road, but can stay on that road if there are not passengers.
-The solution is a signal light that passengers can activate at the buss top and which is better visible for the approaching bus.
+The solution is a signal light that passengers can activate at the bus top and which is better visible for the approaching bus.

 ---